 We are now a part of State Authorization Reciprocity Agreement (SARA) which allows us to offer online programs to students in other SARA states.
 We are able to accept and enroll students into most of our online programs in 48 states, including Washington, DC.
 We highly recommend that you review this information prior to submitting your application.
 Please review the state regulatory map to verify the status of your state’s regulations.

 We designed the graduate programs to give professionals flexibility.
-Our courses are conducted online, with some may require class/chat times.
+Our courses are conducted online, and some may require class/chat times.
 Class/chat times are scheduled on Thursdays or Fridays and are communicated well in advance.

 Students use the Web-based software, Canvas, for their online courses.
 Courses are conducted in synchronous and asynchronous modes depending on the professor and class.
 You can log on to find homework, class assignments, a class list, a syllabus and more at any time.
 The program allows students to engage in interactive learning with faculty and other students in an online platform.

-Spring 2024 Clinical Institute: January 11th & January 12th
+Spring 2025 Clinical Institute: Wednesday, January 15th & Thursday, January 16th

 *Held via Zoom

-Summer 2024 Clinical Institute: May 29th & May 30th
+Summer 2025 Clinical Institute: Wednesday, May 28th & Thursday, May 29th

 *Held via Zoom